Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

+\myparagraph{Endogenous State Variable} The control $\AC$ directly determines the dynamics of the only controlled/endogenous state variable in our control system, namely the TES temperature $R$.
+It results from an energy balance that describes the change in thermal energy in the TES due to the inflow and outflow of energy during charging and discharging.
+Note, that we neglect thermal losses to the environment.
+Then the change in thermal energy in the time interval $[t_a,t_b]$ with $0\le t_a<t_b\le \Hor$ in the continuous-time setting is given by $\int_{t_a}^{t_b}\AC(s)\,\mathrm{d} s$.
+On the other hand, it is equal to $m_\text{s}^{} c_\text{p,s}^{}(R(t_b)-R(t_a))$, where $c_\text{p,s}^{}$ and $m_\text{s}^{}$ denote the specific heat capacity (assumed to be temperature independent) and the mass of the storage medium, respectively.
+This leads to the following relation for the TES temperature for $t\in [t_a,t_b]$

-\myparagraph{Control Variables} The following two variables describe the controls available to the decision maker of the P2H system at time $t \in [0,T]$:\\[0.5ex] \\[0.5ex] As already mentioned in Subsection \ref{sec:Time_Discretization}, we make the following \begin{assumption}[Piecewise constant controls] \\ The controls $\AO$ and $\AI$ are kept constant between two consecutive grid points of the time discretization, i.e.
+As already mentioned in Subsection \ref{sec:Time_Discretization}, we make the following \begin{assumption}[Piecewise constant control] The control $\AC$ is kept constant between two consecutive grid points of the time discretization, i.e.

-\end{assumption} Assuming constant oil temperatures at the inlet and outlet of the HTHX within the periods between the time grid points avoids too rapid changes in the HTHP operating points.
-Only at the time grid points $t_n$ the temperatures change immediately from $\AOI_{n-1}$ to $\AOI_{n}$, whereby the transient component behavior is neglected.
+\end{assumption} Below in Subsection \ref{sec:System_Variables_Operational_Constraints}, we notice that the assumption of constant heat flow rates in the TES corresponds to constant oil temperatures at the inlet and outlet of the HTHX within the periods between the time grid points.
+This avoids rapid changes in the HTHP operation.
+Only at the time grid points $t_n$ the heat flow rate changes immediately from $\AC_{n-1}$ to $\AC_{n}$, whereby the transient behavior of the HTHP and TES components is neglected.